-As a business and tour operator in Hawaii, one of the most valuable things we can do is teach the importance of caring for the ‘aina and kai (land and ocean) and use that knowledge to help keep Maui no ka oi.
+As a business and tour operator in Hawaii, one of the most valuable things we can do is teach the importance of caring for the ‘aina and kai (land and ocean) and use that knowledge to help keep Maui no ka oi through sustainability in ecotourism.
 By continuing to utilize sustainable practices at every opportunity, we hope to bring those values to the forefront and inspire others to do the same.
 We are honored to be one of only five tour operators on Maui to be certified in Sustainable Tourism, along with our friends at Hawaiian Paddle Sports, Trilogy Excursions, Atlantis Adventures and Pacific Whale Foundation.

 In honor of Earth Day on April 22nd, please enjoy a historical look at how this now globally-celebrated holiday came to be and the local efforts taking place in order to keep Hawaii at the top of sustainable and eco-conscious tourism.
 For a list of Earth Day events on Maui, see bottom of the article.